TehShrike/levelup-cache/readme.md

 - Return a value as quickly as possible, no matter how old it is
 - Retrieve values with a getter function supplied when the class is instantiated
 - Automatically call the getter function to check for new values every so often
-- Emit events when remote values are reloaded
+- Emit events when changes are detected

-# Todo, maybe if somebody feels like it and it seems like it would pay off
-- Add a getLocal function (taking a string or array)
-- Update this readme with examples and actual documentation :-x
+# Todo
+- Write a unit test for the example, and then write more words for this readme